AdrienChampion/induction_for_dummies/src/bmc/readme.md

 \

 > **Warning:** slightly (more) technical and practical discussion ahead.
 What follows is not
-> mandatory to understand the upcoming chapters, but we think it is quite interesting and
+> mandatory to understand the upcoming chapters, but I think it is quite interesting and definitely
-> definitely mandatory for writing your own (efficient) verification engine.
+> mandatory for writing your own (efficient) verification engine.

 \
 \